EliahKagan/weighted-intervals/BUGS.md

 because of the increased visual noise when there are many intervals.
 But I think this should at least be an option.

+### The status line sometimes reports costs with excessive precision.

+Having to do with the way rounding is done, one often sees things like this:

+> OK.
+Total cost is 24.299999999999997, using 6 intervals.

+That happens, in part, because floating point computations are performed, and the results stored, in binary, but results are reported in decimal.

+When all the inputs have much lower precision, fewer figures should be retained.

 ### The Python code should be separated into multiple modules.

 As [detailed in `README.md`](README.md#how-this-program-works), currently all